TrademarkTrademark

 3. Dynamic AWS Assume Role Credentials

-This capability extends to sensitive information like assume_role blocks within an S3 backend.
+This works for sensitive bits too, like the assume_role block in an S3 backend.

 variable "account_id" {